Vizzuality/half-earth-v3/_docs/scientists/precalculated-data.md

       - Add the WDPA_Mercator layer (only terrestrial) (in the Catalog panel, Add to Database: ArcGIS > Projects > Contextual precalculations.gdb and select the layer `WDPA_Mercator`)
    - Use the 4 models available in the SpecificRegions toolbox to generate the corresponding contextual tables.
 6. Import the biodiversity and contextual data (except for the table containing the WDPA intersecting each geometry) and format them in python with the ([notebook for Specific Regions](https://github.com/Vizzuality/he-scratchfolder/blob/master/SpecificRegions_Precalculation.ipynb)).
 7. Export file as geojson and upload it in AGOL.
-[This layer](https://eowilson.maps.arcgis.com/home/item.html?id=c622d044b0a7447fb4b00de1c8ba066d) contains both the geometries and the precalculated data.
+Remember to create a whitelisted service for this layer.[This layer](https://eowilson.maps.arcgis.com/home/item.html?id=49fdcffd842f4b8a8b1a919ba843a932) contains both the geometries and the precalculated data.
 7. Upload the WDPA table generated in AGOL as a [hosted table](https://eowilson.maps.arcgis.com/home/item.html?id=5af0af4ae1974c00b778689b486b8803).
 The resulting table contains only WDPAs that intersect the geometries for the 20 places for Half-Earth Future.